browserengineering/book/book/security.md

-To prevent issues like this, browsers have a [*same-origin policy*][same-origin-mdn], which says that requests like `XMLHttpRequest`s[^and-some-others] can only go to web pages on the same "origin"---scheme, hostname, and port.[^not-cookies] This way, one website's private data has to stay on that website, and cannot be leaked to an attacker on another server.
+To prevent issues like this, browsers have a [*same-origin policy*][same-origin-mdn], which says that requests like `XMLHttpRequest`[^and-some-others] can only go to web pages on the same "origin"---scheme, hostname, and port.[^not-cookies] This way, a website's private data has to stay on that website, and cannot be leaked to an attacker on another server.

 [same-origin-mdn]: https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy

-[^and-some-others]: Some kinds of requests are not subject to the
+[^and-some-others]: Some kinds of request are not subject to the
     same-origin policy (most prominently CSS and JavaScript files linked from a web page); conversely, the same-origin policy also governs JavaScript interactions with `iframe`s, images,